kubernetes/kubernetes/docs/services.md

 For cloud providers which do not support external load balancers, there is another approach that is a bit more "do-it-yourself" - the `publicIPs` field.
-Any address you put into the `publicIPs` array will be handled the same as the portal IP - the kube-proxy will install iptables rules which proxy traffic through to the backends.
-You are then responsible for ensuring that traffic to those IPs gets sent to one or more Kubernetes `Nodes`.
+Any address you put into the `publicIPs` array will be handled the same as the portal IP - the lmktfy-proxy will install iptables rules which proxy traffic through to the backends.
+You are then responsible for ensuring that traffic to those IPs gets sent to one or more LMKTFY `Nodes`.
 As long as the traffic arrives at a Node, it will be be subject to the iptables rules.

 An example situation might be when a `Node` has both internal and an external